"I wan comot Port Harcourt from di list of dorti cities for di world" - Afronelly Wonne

 'From Garden City to Garbage City' na so area pipo dey complain sake of di dorti wey full di evriwia but one young woman take am as challenge to clean di city.

-Dem call her di "verdant of Port Harcourt" as she mobilise young boys and girls to clean di dorti comot from Port Harcourt so as to restore im Garden-city status and from time to time, dem dey go some of di beaches wey dey di city go pick dorti, especially plastic bottles and pure water waterproof wey dem dey recycle to pursue green environment.
+Dem call her di "verdant of Port Harcourt" as she mobilise young boys and girls to clean dorti comot from Port Harcourt so dem go fit return am to di Garden-city wey im be before and from time to time, dem dey go some of di beaches wey dey area go pick dorti, especially plastic bottles and pure water waterproof wey dem dey recycle to pursue green environment.

+"I wan comot Port Harcourt from di list of dorti cities for di world" na so Afronelly Wonne tell BBC Pidgin as we follow dem go Port Harcourt Tourist Beach for one of dia cleanup outreach.

+Dis na di main tin wey she dey tok for her radio shows "My environment, my wealth" wey she get for two radio stations for Port Harcourt to take ginger more pipo to clean and protect di pipo.